hackle/blog-rust/raw/stringly-typed.md

     else if ...

 # now reject AmericanExpress with types!
+# type guards are helpful to remove AmericanExpress from the union type
 def pay_water_bill(credit: Visa | Mastercard | Discover):
     # makes payment
 ```